alvloureiro/SocialLogin/README.md

 # SocialLogin
-React-Native code example of how to proceed a social login with facebook
+Proof of concept that shows how to properly enable a Facebook's login button and sync it with firebase.